coreos/coreos-assembler/docs/kola/external-tests.md

 ## HTTP Server

-The `kolet` binary is copied into the `core` user's home directory (`/var/home/core`) on the CoreOS system running the tests.
+The `kolet` binary is copied into the `/usr/local/bin/` directory on the CoreOS system running the tests.
 Notably, it contains the built-in command `kolet httpd` for starting an HTTP file server to serve the contents of the file system.
 By default, it starts the server listening on port `80` and serves the contents of the file system at `./`; you can use the `--port` and `--path` flags to override the defaults.